vuxtra/mcp-jive/.trae/documents/AGILE_WORKFLOW_ENGINE_PRD.md

 This component enables AI agents to understand project structure, track dependencies, and execute work items in the correct order while maintaining progress visibility and validation checkpoints.

+**Critical Architectural Constraint**: The Workflow Engine operates entirely through the MCP Client for any local file operations.
+The engine **NEVER** directly accesses MCP Client code projects or local file systems.
+All file-related operations are coordinated through the MCP Client, ensuring proper security boundaries and separation of concerns.

 ## 2. Core Features

 ### 2.1 User Roles